IELTS Speaking Topics May 2026: 50+ Latest Cue Cards from Real Test Takers

 The IELTS Speaking test follows a predictable structure, but the topics rotate every four months.
-Knowing which topics are currently in circulation gives you a genuine advantage.
-This guide covers the topic categories and specific cue cards reported by test takers in the January to April 2026 testing period, along with strategies for each part of the test.
+Knowing which cue cards are currently in circulation — the ones being reported by candidates in April and May 2026 — gives you a real advantage on test day.
+This guide covers the latest topic categories and specific cue cards reported by test takers across the January–May 2026 testing window, along with Part 1, Part 2, and Part 3 strategies.
+For the next rotation, see our May–August 2026 cue cards update.
+For the format updates introduced this year, see our IELTS Speaking changes 2026 guide.

 How the IELTS Speaking Test Works